 - Changes in Balance and Mobility

 Pay close attention to the way your loved one moves and how they walk.
 A reluctance to walk, changes in gait or obvious pain during movement can be a sign of joint, muscle or neurological problems.
 If your loved one is unsteady on their feet, they may be at risk of falling, which can cause severe injury or worse.
 If you notice changes in their mobility and coordination, make an appointment with their doctor to discuss options to keep them safe and mobile, such as pain management, physical therapy and mobility aids.

-Beware, too, of obvious and subtle changes in your loved ones' emotional well-being.
-You can’t always gauge someone’s spirits over the telephone, even if you speak daily.
-Take note for signs of depression, including withdrawal from activities with others, sleep patterns, lost of interest in hobbies, lack of basic home maintenance or personal hygiene.
-The latter can be an indicator not only of depression, but also of dementia or other physical ailments including dehydration, a serious condition sometimes overlooked in elders in the winter months.
-If you notice sudden odd behavior with your loved one, be sure to seek medical attention as it could be a urinary tract infection which is prevalent in elders and easily resolved with antibiotics.
+Keep an eye out for changes in your loved one’s moods and behavior.
+You can’t always gauge someone’s emotional state over the telephone, even if you speak daily.
+Look for signs of depression and anxiety, including withdrawal from social activities, changes in sleep patterns, loss of interest in hobbies, and changes in basic home maintenance and personal hygiene.
+The latter can be an indicator of dementia or other physical ailments like dehydration, which often happens to elders in the winter months and can be serious.
+If you notice sudden odd behavior in your loved one, such as confusion or agitation, be sure to seek medical attention.
+These are common symptoms of a urinary tract infection (UTI), which is prevalent in seniors and easily resolved with antibiotics.

 How to Handle Signs of Decline

 Prepare a To-Do List